wurthless-elektroniks/smc360/docs/ipc.md

   then clear it.
 The SMC will then pick up the message, set the flag, process the message (even to discard it), then clear it.
 The same goes for 0xEA001094, which belongs to the SMC's outbox.

+TODO: the inbox/outbox registers on the CPU side are probably word-addressable like on the SMC side;
+bits 0/1 could set the word offset (0-3) and bit 2 is the lock/status flag...

 ## Talking to the CPU from the SMC

-Much TODO.

-- The SMC reads and writes data from the SMC FIFOs eight bits at at a time.
+The SMC reads and writes data from the SMC FIFOs eight bits at at a time.
 The SMC doesn't really care that the CPU has written 8 bytes when the message only requires 6, it will ignore the rest of the message.
-  You'll see code in libxenon writing more bytes than necessary to the FIFO, but it was probably written that way to make the code easier to reuse.
+You'll see code in libxenon writing more bytes than necessary to the FIFO, but it was probably written that way to make the code easier to reuse, and also to be safe, as the SMC program can't clear the inbox.

 ### IPC SFRs